How We Can Help

 CASP has a reputation for conducting focused, cost-effective field-based research to provide insights into key elements of sedimentary basin evolution.

-CASP manage large analytical data sets that are standardised and georeferenced.
+CASP manages large analytical datasets that are standardised and georeferenced.
 Our petrographic and heavy mineral datasets are internally consistent thanks to a long-term policy of using the same analysts.

-The high technical standard of CASP work is demonstrated by the publication of some studies in peer-reviewed international journals, following an appropriate period of confidentiality.
+The high technical standard of CASP work is demonstrated by the publication of numerous studies in peer-reviewed international journals, following an appropriate period of confidentiality.